 The National Insurance Number (think Tax File Number Australians) is required by your employer and while used for tax purposes it also gets you access to free health services should you ever need them.
 As for your bank account, well that’s just so you can get paid and stop having to convert your home currency into the pound and pay a fortune in conversion fees.

 The big catch I found was that for both of these services you need some form of address to get either of them.
 Not so easy when you only arrived in the country a week ago and your address has already changed twice thanks to hostel life and some questionable room mates.
+One might have to get lanyard like lanyards for student ID so that the ID is safe.

 I found that you can get the address in a couple of ways.
 Find a place to rent, hook up with a friend already living here or have a kind word to the hostel staff and get them to let you use their address on your application forms.
 I struggled with finding rentable accommodation in London so got very friendly with hostel management and they allowed me to get mail posted to them.